 5 Best Neighborhoods to Stay in Birmingham

-Let’s take a look, in more detail, at the five best neighbourhoods in Birmingham.
-Each caters to different interests, so be sure to pick the neighbourhood that’s right for you.
+Let’s take a look, in more detail, at the five best neighborhoods in Birmingham.
+Each caters to different interests, so be sure to pick the neighborhood that’s right for you.

 #1 City Centre – Where to Stay in Birmingham for your First Time